 Anne Wanjiku - University of Nairobi

 The project has really enriched me especially in the field of the nursing profession.
 It has shown a lot of light in the mostly ignored medical field of NCD’s.
 It has brought out clearly the importance of patient oriented practices that foster prevention of these diseases, and health education especially on proper nutrition.
-The cross-cultural experience really taught me a lot and I learned much from the UMB students and nurse practitioners.
+The cross-cultural experience really taught me a lot and I learned much from the UMass Boston students and nurse practitioners.
 Their motivation and passion in nursing really inspired me to pursue greater heights in the nursing profession and always work for the benefit of the patient.

 My resolution: To give health education to everyone I interact with on any grounds- including friends and family.

 My dream: To start a web page o a program that will host campaigns on diabetes and HTN prevention.

 Thank you and lord bless the founders and sponsors of this wonderful project.
 May it rise to greater heights.

 This year was my second year with the Kenya Heart and Sole program, where I came back as a peer mentor rather than an undergraduate screener.
 I was excited to see familiar places and people, both of which I did not have high hopes of revisiting this time last year.
 Naturally, I had expected this trip to be different from the first, yet, I was surprised nonetheless as to how different the two trips ended up being.